-360-degree feedback is a tool, a program, a method to evaluate one’s behaviour and performance.
-The process draws in feedback from your supervisors, direct reports, peers, subordinates, and even the customers.
-The process provides a complete overview of how an individual is behaving professionally, hence the 360-degree name.
+A 360-degree feedback program is a tool, a program, a method to evaluate one’s behaviour and performance.
+The process draws in feedback from your supervisors, direct reports, peers, subordinates, and even customers.
+The process provides a complete overview of how an individual is behaving professionally, hence the "360-degree" name.

-Data from the 360-degree process is extremely useful for the employee's development as it provides insights into each individual’s skills, behaviours, values, and whether their performance fits with the organisation’s overall visions, cultures, and goals.
+The 360-degree process is an extremely useful tool to strengthen your talent management strategy and to properly develop employees utilising insights drawn from the feedback process, such as the employee's current skills, behaviours, values, and whether their performance fits with the organisation’s overall visions, cultures, and goals.

 The format varies from company to company and depends on the position of the person being rated.
-In general, the process of 360-degree feedback requires you to fill out a review form yourself, and another set of review questions is given to your colleagues, supervisors, etc.
+In general, 360-degree feedback requires you to fill out a review form yourself, and another set of review questions is given to your colleagues, supervisors, etc.

 Once done, all data are compiled and analysed to learn about the differences in perspectives.
-The process can be done either in quantitative method (rating scales, scorings…) or in qualitative method (detailed comments).
+The process can be done either quantitatively (rating scales, scorings…) or qualitatively (detailed comments).

-Feedback given in the 360-degree method is kept anonymous, encourages participants to be unbiased and to share true and useful information.
+Feedback given in the 360-degree method is kept anonymous and encourages participants to be unbiased and to share true and useful information.

 Read more: Duplicating your top employees

 The 360-degree tool is a practical way to grasp the attention of not only your employees but also everyone in the organisation.
 It is beneficial to the individuals as well as to a team and to the organisation as a whole.